codding-hub/Blackjack-game/README.md

 For easy and better understanding I have added the TODO tast for every single peice of code .

-You can aslo preffer the Flow-chart of this game .
+You can aslo preffer the Flow-chart of this game to understant the code easily.